-- To provide evidence of compliance with the system security policy and procedures. - To examine and analyse the safeguards of the system and the operational environment. - To assess the technical and non-technical implementation of the security design. - To validate lack of, proper or improper integration and operation of all security features.
+- To ensure compliance with the system security policy and procedures with supporting evidence. - To examine and analyse the safeguards of the system and the operational environment. - To assess the technical and non-technical implementation of the security design. - To validate lack of, proper or improper integration and operation of all security features.